amanjadon54/video-conferecing/README.md

 ```
 mvn -U clean spring-boot:run -Dspring-boot.run.jvmArguments="-Dkms.url=ws://{KMS_HOST}:8888/kurento"
 ```
-We can ignore passing the kms.url if the server and appliaction running on the same machine.
+We can ignore passing the kms.url if the server and application running on the same machine.
 In other cases, just provide the host and port of the WebRTC server.

 ## Development
 Want to contribute?
 Great!
 Feel free to raise PR.